melissamcewen/uniquepetz/src/petz.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'guides']
 permalink: "petz.html"
-category: guides
+title: Petz 101
-title: Guide- How to play Petz in 2021 for returning or new players
+description: How to play Petz in 2021 for returning or new players
 ---

 # Guide: How to play Petz in 2021 for returning or new players